FeedBurner RSS

 drink the water

 The sidewalk under my feet bears a skin of slippery green moss from the night before.
 Sweat slides between my shoulder blades.
 It’s early, but it’s already thirty-six degrees (96F).
 The sun is low in the sky across the Rio Napo.
 At the waterfront, three men are carving a wooden canoe.
-Two use machetes to shape the boards [...]
+Two use machetes to […]

 your appetizer, sirs

-It’s been nearly another month without an entry.
-Where, oh where, have I been?
-What on earth have I been doing?
 As usual: too much.
 And all of it far too delicious to spoil by rushing.
 Oh no. This dish has to stay in the pot til it’s good and done.
-But perhaps this will [...]
+But perhaps this will […]